SAP-samples/btp-onboarding/docs/pages/7_abap/7_1_abapbooster.md

-## Use Booster for Creating an ABAP Subaccount
+## Use a Booster for creating a Subaccount with an ABAP Environment

 A Subaccount in a SAP BTP Global Account is the place where you run your BTP services.
 You need at least one. <br>